ChamodiKu/Mobile-Application-Development-Practicle5/README.md

+This is a simple input output page with user input name and age and shows name and age

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by clicking the **Run** button or use the simulator by clicking **Tap to Play**.
 When you're done, click **Save** and share the link!